UniExeterRSE/intro-to-isca/_episodes/file_transfer.md

 Hit “Quickconnect” to connect.
 You should see your remote files appear on the right hand side of the screen.
 You can drag-and-drop files between the left (local) and right (remote) sides of the screen to transfer files.

-Finally, if you need to move large files (typically larger than a gigabyte) from one remote computer to another remote computer, SSH in to the computer hosting the files and use scp or rsync to transfer over to the other.
-This will be more efficient than using FileZilla (or related applications) that would copy from the source to your local machine, then to the destination machine.